ScriptureExamined/NovawrightStudios/_posts/2026-03-30-why-players-quit-your-game.md

 While working on Project Echo, this balance is critical.

-The core mechanic—time manipulation—is the identity of the game.
+The core mechanic, time manipulation, is the identity of the game.

 If it’s introduced too slowly: